lkodinsson/MARS/Basic/Talents.md

 **Cost:** Variable
 **Requirements:** Max Resolve 11+

-Restore more stamina, mana, and endurance during rests of any duration, but only once each day.
-The amount restored is determined by the advancement of this talent.
+Recover more stamina, mana, and endurance during rests of any duration, but only once each day.
+The amount recovered is determined by the advancement of this talent.

-Additionally, a number of uses of per rest abilities are also restored in the same way: during a short rest, but only once each day.
+Additionally, a number of uses of per rest abilities are also recovered in the same way: during a short rest, but only once each day.
 The total number of uses recovered is determined by the advancement of this ability, and may be divided among one or more abilities.

 ##### Table: Meditative Rest Steps, Cost, & Bonuses
 | Step Cost | Total Cost | Bonus | Ability Uses<br/>Recovered |